 PETG has a tensile strength of around 7000 PSI, while ABS has just under 6000.
 PETG typically rates better for impact resistance with a 238, 178, and 35 on the notched IZOD impact test, while ABS only scored 128, 149, and 55.
 In short, this means that PETG can better withstand being dropped or hit without shattering.

 ABS has better temperature resistance than PETG, since ABS can withstand temperatures up to 100°C, while PETG only has a temperature resistance of up to 80-85°C. In reality, this difference isn’t overly significant.
 Both are a significant improvement over PLA.
-Unless the temperature is going to be a large factor in your finished print, PETG will almost always be the stronger choice.
+Unless the temperature is going to be a large factor in your finished print, PETG will almost always be the strongest filament option of the bunch.

 Situations in which ABS’ slight temperature advantage is most useful are in cases where the print will need to be sanitized since ABS’s softening temperature of 100°C means it can withstand a dip into boiling water.